FarronF/limerick-council-meetings/meetings/2021/10/20-Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 16th June 2021.md

 the public are welcome to put in submissions against this if they so wished and noted that

-this is not the correct forum for it---
+this is not the correct forum for it
+---
 

 Mr. O’Grady asked for an update on the unfinished estate in Patrickswell and noted he was